mito123/prosper-loan/README.md

-# Data Analyst Nanodegree Project: Explore and Summarise Data
+# Exploration of the Online Loan Data from Prosper

 ## About this Project